jacknycz/nodal/src/AI-README.md

 - **Themeable** — Pres Start theming via Tailwind presets
 - **Glassmorphism** — Semi-transparent elements with backdrop blur for modern look (in dark mode mostly)

+## Accessibility
+- All interactive elements are keyboard-accessible and use proper ARIA roles.
+- Menus and dropdowns support keyboard navigation and focus management.
+- Color contrast and focus indicators are checked for usability in both light and dark mode.

 ---

 ## Known Constraints / Decisions